 Periodontitis Gum Disease Treatment

 There are both non-surgical and surgical gum disease treatments for periodontitis, depending on if it is in the early or advanced stages.

 Nonsurgical treatments include:

-- Root planing: Smoothing the root surfaces to discourage further buildup of tartar and bacterial toxins.
+- Root planing: Smoothing the root surfaces to discourage the further buildup of tartar and bacterial toxins.

 - Antibiotics: May include topical antibiotics like mouth rinses and gels, or oral antibiotics.